compressionOrg/D-Pruner/README.md

 In legal domain, we collected 300 instances from MultiLegalPile dataset for perplexity evaluation.
 We also used [CaseHOLD](https://github.com/reglab/casehold) and [BillSum](https://github.com/FiscalNote/BillSum).
 The processed version of all three datasets are in [legal_pruning_data](/code/legal_pruning_data) folder.

 ## Models and Experiments
 First of all, install all required Python packages with `pip install -r requirements.txt`.
-In order to obtain general weight importance score (at 50% sparsity on LLaMA2-7b), run the command below:
+In order to obtain general weight importance score for generality (at 50% sparsity on LLaMA2-7b), run the command below:

     python code/general.py LLaMA2_HF_LOCATION c4 --sparsity 0.52

 You will get general weight importance score that corresponds to individual weight of LLaMA2.
-Then, to perform fine-tuning with pruning via D-Pruner, run the command below:
+Then, to perform fine-tuning with pruning via D-Pruner for specificity, run the command below:

     deepspeed --master_port 6006 code/src/train_lomo.py config/args_lomo.yaml